 Projected Job Growth: 6%

-Emergencies such as natural disasters are showing no signs of slowing, so there will be a continual need for emergency management directors to help mitigate the potential damage.
-According to the Bureau of Labor Statistics (BLS), employment opportunities for these directors are currently growing at an average pace.
-By 2030, the Bureau predicts that there will be approximately 700 new positions open for qualified applicants, including those with an MPA.
+Emergencies such as natural disasters are showing no signs of slowing.
+There will be a need for emergency management directors to help with any damage.
+According to the BLS, employment opportunities for these directors are currently growing at an average pace.
+By 2030, the Bureau predicts that there will be approximately 700 new positions.

 Projected Job Growth: 6%

-MPA graduates interested in pursuing a career as a financial analyst will be met with plenty of opportunities as well.
-The BLS reports that this occupation is growing at a steady rate and will continue to do so over the better part of the next decade.
+MPA graduates interested in pursuing a career as a financial analyst will find opportunities as well.
+The BLS reports that this occupation is growing at a steady rate.
+It is expected to continue to do so over the better part of the next decade.
 This growth will yield over 31,000 new job openings for qualified applicants.
-Urban and regional planners will be needed in the coming years to plan new community developments and improve the existing infrastructure in cities and towns across the United States.
+Urban and regional planners will be needed in the coming years to plan new community developments.
+There is also a need to improve the existing infrastructure in cities and towns across the United States.

 Career and Salary Outlook for MPA Grads

 The career outlook for MPA grads is very good, but it can also vary with each position.
-Generally speaking, work in the area of public administration is very much in demand today, and the salaries are quite appealing as well.
+Work in the area of public administration is very much in demand today.
+The salaries can be quite appealing as well.
 It’s true that MPA grads can expect to see a real jump in salary in comparison to what their earnings were with just a bachelor’s degree.
-Although PayScale reports an average annual wage of just under $70,000 for professionals with a Master of Public Administration (MPA) credential, there is the potential to earn much more, particularly in lucrative fields such as finance, human resources, and public relations, for example.
+PayScale reports an average annual wage around $70,000 for professionals with an MPA credential.
+There is the potential to earn much more, particularly in lucrative fields such as finance, human resources, and public relations, for example.